-Have a question regarding the impact of legislation on cooperatives and agriculture?Email CHS Government Affairs
+Have a question regarding the impact of legislation on cooperatives and agriculture?Email the CHS government affairs team

 Developing future cooperative leaders

-The CHS New Leaders political advocacy trips to Washington, D.C., with CHS Government Affairs provide an opportunity for current and future cooperative leaders to connect with members of Congress and administration officials about issues that impact our farmer-owners’ businesses and the cooperative system.
+The CHS New Leaders political advocacy trips to Washington, D.C., with the CHS government affairs team provides an opportunity for current and future cooperative leaders to connect with members of Congress and administration officials about issues that impact our farmer-owners’ businesses and the cooperative system.
 The political advocacy program is designed for alumni of the CHS New Leaders Forum.